 In the event of exposure to sea waves, bituminous grouting may help prevent stone displacements in the gabions as shown in Figure 15.

-Gabion boxes is used to form the retaining wall and prevent the seawater from entering the beach and threatening the safe of people and properties. mattresses also be used to form a slope and cut down the impact from seawater.
+Gabion boxes is used to form the retaining wall and prevent seawater from entering the beach and threatening the safety of people and property.
+Mattresses are alsoused to form a slope and cut down the impact from seawater.